 The crickets chirped in amusement.

-A bouquet of old flowers was propped against the grave.
-He and his dad had put it there last week.
-It had seemed like an important gesture, at the time, but it was just one of many – one of thousands.
-Thousands of granite headstones, arranged in neat little lines, dotted with rumpled flags and flowers of their own.
+A bouquet of old flowers was propped against the grave, which he and his dad had put there last week.
+It had seemed like an important gesture, at the time, but it was only one of many – one of thousands.
+Thousands of granite headstones, arranged in neat lines, dotted with rumpled flags and flowers of their own.

 They weren't.
-And Alice had been the only thing that he could hold onto.
+And Alice had been the only thing he could hold onto.

-He'd known her less than a week, but somehow, with her, he didn't feel alone.
+He'd properly known her for less than a week, but somehow, with her, he didn't feel alone.
 Instead, he felt happy.
 He felt whole.
-He could smile, laugh, in a way that he couldn't with Charles and his other friends.
+He could smile, and laugh, in a way that he couldn't with Charles and Cary and the others.
 He could talk.
 She understood.
-And now, his dad was trying to take it all away.
+And now, his dad was trying to take that away.

-Alice wasn't her father.
+Alice Dainard wasn't like her father.
 She was different.
 And she hadn't had anything to do with…

 Joe looked up.
-A faint crashing noise, somewhere in the distance.
+An impact, somewhere in the distance.

-And there it was again – louder, this time.
+There it was again – louder.
 He jumped to his feet, peering into the darkness.

-After a moment, he knelt down and rummaged around in his backpack for his flashlight.
-He switched it on and held it out in front of him.
+Joe knelt down and rummaged around in his backpack for his flashlight.
+He switched it on, holding it out in front of him.
 Pale white light swept over the cemetery, over crosses and flowers and neatly-trimmed grass.

 His breath caught in his throat.
 He whirled around, holding the torch like a weapon.
-As his imagination took over, Joe began to think that being all alone, in a cemetery at night, probably wasn't such a good idea.
+As his imagination took over, Joe began to think that being completely alone in a cemetery at night probably wasn't such a good idea.
 We had to make a movie about zombies, didn't we.

-There was a gravedigger's storage shed at the eastern end of the cemetery, a square white building with a tiled roof and big gated doors.
-Something was going on inside; the lights were on, but they were… flickering, and there was this low thudding, scratching noise.
+There was a gravedigger's storage shed at the eastern end of the cemetery, a square white building with big gated doors.
+Something was clearly going on inside; the lights were on, but they were… flickering, and there was this low, thudding, scratching noise.
 And, peering closer, he could see stuff flying past the windows – dirt, it looked like.
 Clumps of dirt, as if a dog was digging a hole.